Francis Joseph Steingass

 Francis Joseph Steingass (March 16, 1825, Frankfurt am Main - January 1903) was a British linguist and orientalist.

 Biography

 Steingass completed his education, including a PhD, in Munich, Germany.
-Later, he was a professor of Modern Languages at Birmingham and a professor of Modern Languages and Resident Lecturer on Arabic Languages, Literature & Law at the Oriental Institute, Woking.
+Later, he was a professor of Modern Languages at Birmingham and a professor of Modern Languages and Resident Lecturer on Arabic Languages, Literature & Law at the Oriental Institute, Woking, Surrey, England.

 He mastered 14 languages, including Arabic, Persian and Sanskrit.
 He published a number of Persian-English, Arabic-English and English-Arabic dictionaries.